tedfa/guestids/README.md

 1. Download all scripts to a single directory.
 2. Make sure you have a mark down editor like MacDown.
 3. Run logins.py to initialize data structure.
-4. Run dictlook.py to make appropriate updates to the current passwords.
+4. Open dictlook.py in text editor to make appropriate updates to the current passwords.
 5. Run gid4.py
 6. Open login.md file and print